gutosie/neoboot/README.md

 Instalacja neoboot.
 Uruchom poniższą komendę w terminalu wspieranego tunera

+To check if neoboot works you can 2 images you can install via Neoboot free without need vip code

+After you ok, decide to use the Neoboot for more images on external

+just press blue button for info it will display developer Email which you can contact him

 #
 #    !!!!
 PIN CODE in ver.
 9.56 is CHANGED !!!